California is a gambler’s paradise when it comes to casinos, even though casino gambling is illegal in the state.

 Hard Rock Hotel & Casino Tejon

-The Tejon Indian Tribe took a major step forward toward starting construction on its $600 million casino project when it received federal approval to break ground in November.
+The Tejon Indian Tribe took a major step forward toward starting construction on its $600 million casino project when, in late November, it received federal approval to break ground.
 Hard Rock Hotel & Casino Tejon will begin construction 15 miles south of Bakersfield, near Mettler, California.
 The plans call for 3,000 slot machines, which would make it California’s fifth-largest casino.

 Timbisha Shoshone Casino

 The Timbisha Shoshone Tribe is currently building its 20,000-square-foot casino in Ridgecrest.
 It will offer 349 slot machines and six table games, and a later construction phase will add a hotel.
-The casino is expected to be completed some time in late 2022 or 2023.
+The casino is expected to be completed some time in 2023.

 The Chico area will soon have a new casino.
 The Mechoopda Indian Tribe began construction on what it calls a “temporary casino” in May 2022.
 Then, the full casino (which doesn’t yet have a completion date) is set to offer 500 slot machines, 10 table games, 42,000 square feet of gaming space, and three restaurants.
 The tribe has partnered with Palace Hospitality, owned by the Santa Rosa Rancheria Tachi-Yokut Tribe, to run the casino.